-Energy balance is the relationship between the calories you take in and the calories you expend.
+Energy balance is the relationship between the calories you consume (energy in) and the calories you expend (energy out).
 It is the fundamental equation behind every change in body weight: a surplus adds mass, a deficit removes it, and balance holds it steady.

 Why It Matters